 It just took one guy to shout ‘Shut the fuck up!’ and everyone got on her back about being too uptight.
 I’m glad, as she was out of line.
 If you don’t like it, walk out, don’t stop the show.
 Very rude.
 The polite comedian explained that he was laughing at the man and not domestic violence, which he shouldn’t have to explain just because she is an imbecile.

-As it was a late night, we were up pretty late the next day.
-A few too many drinks had left us a bit sore, and our hangover food was sushi and fruit, not ideal.
+As it was a late night, I was up pretty late the next day.
+A few too many drinks had left me a bit sore, and my hangover food was sushi and fruit, not ideal.

-We headed for Venice Beach (we are turning into proper tourists) and after we parked up we entered another world.
+I headed for Venice Beach (turning into a proper tourist) and after I parked up I entered another world.
 It is interesting, different and nauseating at the same time.
-Firstly, we see a basketball tournament happening right on the beach, with a commentator that was making everybody laugh by ‘dissing’ the ballers.
+Firstly, I see a basketball tournament happening right on the beach, with a commentator that was making everybody laugh by ‘dissing’ the ballers.

 There was a funfair, volleyballers, bike riders, roller skaters and of course, the public gym.